FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/utils.md

 };
 ```

-### Java FACT-Finder Domain Model
+### Java FactFinder Domain Model
 Check it out on [GitHub](https://github.com/FACT-Finder-Web-Components/java-factfinder-domain-model)

-This little library allows you to parse a response from FACT-Finder and provides you with a Object
+This little library allows you to parse a response from FactFinder and provides you with a Object
 Model you can work with.
 For example filter some results or add records.
 ```java
 String json = "...";